FranciscoLlobet/efm32-freertos-zig/README.md

 #### Install the Arm GNU Toolchain

 > The Arm GNU Toolchain is now optional for building since `miso`'s move to `picolibc`.

+Install the Arm GNU toolchain if debugging the code is required.

 https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads